 We all know that Japan is one of the most expensive countries in the world.
 Everything from transport to accommodation and food costs a fortune but this doesn’t mean that there aren’t any tricks to avoid breaking the bank.

 I am here to help you explore Osaka on a budget and get the most out of this city.
 I’ve prepared a list of free things to do in Osaka as well as some awesome money saving tips and tricks.
-But first, let me tell you what you should expect from this city.

 Quick jump list

 Good to know – For unlimited rides on subway and buses and free entrance to all major tourist attractions in Osaka, I recommend getting an Osaka City Pass.
 You’ll save a lot of time and money.

 Situated in the Kansai region, Osaka is the third largest city in Japan.
 Although most of the tourists traveling to Japan, choose to visit Tokyo, Osaka should definitely be on your itinerary.

 This city has something to offer to every type of traveler.
 For those in search of adrenaline, a visit to one of the top amusement parks in the world – Universal Studios Japan – is a dream.
 Incredible roller coasters and an entire Harry Potter theme park are waiting for you!
 Check out this post to see which are the best rides at USJ.